wazuh/wazuh-documentation/source/upgrade-guide/elasticsearch-kibana-filebeat/upgrading-elastic-stack.rst

 Upgrading Filebeat
 ------------------

-The following steps needs to be run in the Wazuh server or servers in case of Wazuh cluster.
+The following steps needs to be run in the Wazuh server or servers in case of Wazuh multi-node cluster.

 #.
 Upgrade Filebeat: